patelamancode/mern-blog/client/README.md

-initialise the package folder, and creating server index file installing express & mongoose and perform  test api call creating folder structure for models, routes, controller.
+initialise the package folder, and creating server index file installing express & mongoose and perform  test api call creating folder structure for models, routes, controller. create test route and estabilish wire connection between express, mongoDB by mongoose, and provded routes. create signup then signup UI and then same signin. using bcryptjs for pass hashing, and jwt for auth then navigating to home Creating redux store and saving user data in json response.